Ruth Sherman

 Sherman was a daughter of Judge Henry L. and Edna Limburger Sherman.
 Both her grandfathers emigrated from Germany and her maternal grandmother was born in Hungary.
 She received a Ph.D. in physical chemistry from Vassar College and worked several years in chemical research.
 She was a Ph.D. research chemist when she became a strong player in a recurring game including her brother John and based at the family apartment on Park Avenue.

 Sherman and her brother John won the Grand National Trophy in 1935 with a score of 67%.
 (Goren says the Mixed Team Championship, 1935.)

 She and Helen Sobel won the "women's Eastern pair championship" three years running, 1943 to 1945.

 In 1953 she and three other American women defeated the European Bridge League champion women in an unofficial match at the Regency Club in New York—Helen Sobel, Edith Kemp, and Margaret Wagar.

 Sherman died "suddenly" in her home at 14 East 75th Street in Manhattan, at age 61 on April 6, 1965.
-She was survived by two brothers and by their children.